library-data-platform/ldp/ADMIN_GUIDE.md

 5\.
 Loading data into the database
 6\.
 Running the LDP in production
 7\.
 Loading data from files (for testing only)
 8\.
-Disabling database TLS/SSL (for testing only)
-9\.
 "Direct extraction" of large data

 1\.
 System requirements